-Before you meet (virtually or face to face applying the social distancing rules) with potential design companies, do your research to see if they will be a good cultural fit with your organisation.
+Before you meet (virtually for now and face-to-face later in the year) with potential design companies, do your research to see if they will be a good cultural fit with your organisation.
 Look for client testimonials and case studies on their website to assess their strengths and weaknesses and check out their latest blogs, news and social media to get a deeper understanding of their tone, personality and purpose.

 3. Are they adapting to post-pandemic economics?